Forschungsthemen

 Ground and Satellite based Observation

-Geomagnetic Observatories
+Geomagnetic observatories

 A global network of geomagnetic observatories is the backbone of studies concerning the field sources in the Earth's core, ionosphere and magnetosphere.
 Moreover, the data are used for models and maps with practical applications, and the determination of magnetic activity indices for space weather monitoring.